 Mission: In the U.S., ACS is a community-based voluntary health organization dedicated to eliminating cancer as a major health problem.

 Provides education materials both online and in print about cancer, including blood cancers, as well as related information such as diet, exercise, complementary and alternative medicine, and disease statistics

-Hope Lodges are temporary housing accommodations for patients traveling far from home for treatment.
-There are more than 30 lodges (please check with ACS for more information)
+- Hope Lodges are temporary housing accommodations for patients traveling far from home for treatment.
+There are more than 30 lodges.
+For more details, click here.